souhail404/souhail404/README.md

 ## 🧐 About me

-I'am web designer & full-stack web developer based in Morocco with over 1 year of experiance in building websites and landing pages.
+I'am a web designer & full-stack web developer based in Morocco with over 1 year of experiance in building websites and landing pages.
 In addition i'm studying my master dgree in management and commerce.

 ## 🔧 Skills & Tools